IgorDmitriev/timejoy-web/README.md

 The challenges were:
   - How to properly detect `begginig_of_the_day` and `end_of_the_day` based on User Timezone, to detect what event is first on the day and which is last.
-  - How wo properly reflect to changes if event was created, deleted, address or time was changed.
+  - How who properly reflect to changes if event was created, deleted, address or time was changed.
   - Do as minimum API request as possible, because free daily limit is low.

 To archive this I created `Directions` model with relationship: `Event has one Directions`.